 Although some on-camera mics are usually called shotgun mics, the true shotgun mics are typically mounted on boom poles, not on the DSLR.

 On-camera mics come with shock mounts that enable them to attach to the camera quickly.
-If you need to get close-up audio from your subjects, you need a shotgun mic with a boom pole.
+If you need to get close-up audio from your subjects, you need a shotgun mic with a microphone boom arm.

 On another hand, if your caption is close enough to the camera, an on-camera mic will do.